Biology: Ecosystems

 The community of living (biotic) organisms in conjunction with the nonliving (abiotic) components (e.g., water, light, radiation, temperature, humidity, atmosphere, acidity, and soil) of their environment is called an ecosystem.
 These biotic and abiotic components are linked together through nutrient cycles and energy flows.
 Energy from the sun enters the system through photosynthesis and is incorporated into plant tissue.
 By feeding on plants and on one another, animals move matter and energy through the system.
 They also influence the quantity of plant and microbial biomass present.
 By breaking down dead organic matter, decomposers release carbon back to the atmosphere and facilitate nutrient cycling by converting nutrients stored in dead biomass back to a form that can be readily used by plants and other microbes.

 Populations

 A population is the group of organisms of the same species that occupies an area and reproduce from generation to generation.
 Population size can be estimated by multiplying population density by the area or volume.
 The carrying capacity of an environment is the maximum population size of a species that can be sustained by that specific environment, given the food, habitat, water, and other resources that are available.
-The carrying capacity of a population can be affected by changing environmental conditions such as changes in the availability resources and the cost of maintaining them.
+The carrying capacity of a population can be affected by changing environmental conditions such as changes in the availability of resources and the cost of maintaining them.
 In human populations, new technologies such as the Green revolution have helped increase the Earth's carrying capacity for humans over time, which has stymied the attempted predictions of impending population decline, the most famous of which was by Thomas Malthus in the 18th century.